Process

 United States

 If surveyed few Americans would mention processes as critical to success.
 Instead they would state factors such as customer orientation, innovation, rapid reaction time, and pricing.
 Results are more relevant than how they were achieved.
-Examples
+Patterns

 Guaranty vs. Tool